data-zoo-gang/DZG_website/README.md

 gert::git_push()                             # to push all changes on GitHub
 ```

-For more details on blog, see [the documentation](https://rstudio.github.io/distill/blog.html).
+For more details about blogging using distill, see [the documentation](https://rstudio.github.io/distill/blog.html).